hustcalm/SNS-Shim/README.md

 Basically, we will focus on Java implementation and the main step will be, first get authorized, then do whatever with the access token and uid.

-Keypoints are OAuth(to deal with user authorization) and Sqlite(to store user information, mainly access token and uid).
+Keypoints are OAuth(to deal with user authorization) and Sqlite(to store user information, mainly access token and uid) and Maven(to maintain the dependencies of all the Third Party libs and Java SDKs).

 ## OpenAPI
 *   [QQ Connect](http://connect.qq.com/)